FabricMC/fabric-docs/develop/getting-started/migrate-mappings.md

   - Refresh the Gradle project in your IDE.
   - Check and update any Mixin targets that may be outdated.

 If you want to go from Mojang's official mappings, AKA mojmap, to yarn, make sure your mappings in ''build.gradle'' is set to ''loom.officialMojangMappings()'' before running ''migrateMappings''.
-For more information, check out the dedicated [[tutorial:mappings|Mappings]] page.
+For more information, check out the dedicated [https://fabricmc.net/wiki/tutorial:mappings](Mappings) page on the Fabric wiki.

 === Additional customization ===
   * Specify from where to take your Java files with ''%%--%%input path/to/source''.
 Default: ''src/main/java''.